 [quote]He is not a god.
 He came from the North, where it is too cold for gods, and to the North he will return.
 If you go North, nothing of you will remain.

 The Drowned Man’s brothers - aye, and sisters - gave him to the knives and the lacre.
 Here we have no lacre, only snow.
 Snow comes from the North.
 Lacre comes from pain.
 We have it a little easier.[/quote]Mr Candles accompanied the Bazaar on its flight from the High Wilderness to the Neath.
 There, he was betrayed and murdered by the Bazaar’s other attendants, and then consumed by the God-Eaters.
 The parts of him which remain are now known as Mr. Eaten, and he seeks to return to the High Wilderness.
-He also hasn’t forgiven his former comrades: &quota reckoning cannot be postponed indefinitely&quot.
+He also hasn’t forgiven his former comrades: "a reckoning cannot be postponed indefinitely".

 In the Recurring Dreams: Death by Water cards, the call to go North comes not from the North itself, but from the boat or other vessel which the dreamer finds themselves on.
 My take on this is that the dreamer is the vessel.
 Mr Candles’s physical form is gone, but his identity and willpower - his Name - linger as Mr Eaten.
 A Seeker’s identity and willpower are gone, consumed piece by piece as they acquire various candles in their search for the Name, but their physical form remains.
 Mr Eaten’s Name, united with a seeker who has no Name, would make Mr Eaten whole again and allow him to leave the Neath for the High Wilderness.